 Basing variable rate prescriptions on soil type is a step in the right direction.
 But, think of it as a starting point for management zones.
 Long term, you’ll likely find it beneficial to improve the placement of inputs with the detail soil texture mapping can provide.

 Swath width is the other factor that improves point distribution.
-The smaller the swath width, the more passes, the better the distribution.
+The smaller swath width results in more passes.
+Thus a better distribution of points.

 Each of these images contain the same number of points.
 The difference is the swatch width.
 The smaller the swath width, the more you fill in the gaps between passes, the higher the detail.
 The result is a more robust layer for creating management zones.